Skip to main content

 2. Your LocatedPlace constructor should take the following types: (String, String, String, double, double)

-3. Your PopulatedPlace constructor should take the following types: String zip, String town, String state, double latitude, double longitude, int population)
+3. Your PopulatedPlace constructor should take the following types: (String, String, String, double, double, int)

 Submitting